10. Introducing Data Frames

 slot

-as the subsetted object or a logical numpy vector.
+as the subsetted object, or a Boolean numpy vector.

 b.loc[(b > 0.4) & (b < 0.6)]